 A Viral PoacherWith a name like that, you'd think that canine distemper wouldn't be too dangerous for felines like Amur Tigers (aka Siberian Tigers), but sadly, that's not the case.
-The mysterious disease that recently caused the death of many Amur Tigers has been identified by researchers from the Wildlife Conservation Society (WCS) and by Russian health and veterinary organizations.
+The mysterious disease that recently caused the death of many Amur Tigers has been identified by researchers from the Wildlife Conservation Society (WCS) and by Russian health and veterinary organizations. good list).

 "With all the threats facing Siberian tigers--from poaching and habitat loss--relatively little research has been done on diseases that may afflict tigers," WCS Director of Russia Programs Dale Miquelle said in a prepared statement.
 "There are no records of tigers entering villages and behaving so abnormally before 2000, so this appears to be a new development and new threat.
 Understanding whether disease is a major source of mortality for Siberian tigers is crucial for future conservation efforts." (source)